-Attribute Name Description

-The output folder of the test suite.
-The final report will be generated at [outputDir]/

-outputDir [label]/[reportName].xml , see the testsuiteReportFileProperty and

-testsuiteReportDirProperty attributes.

-The harness script must be an Ant script and it is the script which will be called for each test by the test suite engine.
-It is called with a basedir located at output location of the current
+Attribute Name Description The output folder of the test suite.
+The final report will be generated at [outputDir]/ outputDir [label]/[reportName].xml , see the testsuiteReportFileProperty and testsuiteReportDirProperty attributes.
+The harness script must be an Ant script and it is the script which will be called for each test harnessScript by the test suite engine.
+It is called with a basedir located at output location test.

-harnessScript

-test.